Dalkeri/DamienRebeloDacosta_P7_backend/README.md

 # backend

 This project is a MVP for a social media website.
 This backend has been made with nodeJS and Sequelize.
-You can plug in your database but I already included models and migrations so you can typing the command
+You can plug in your database but I already included models and migrations so you can type the command
 ```
 npx sequelize-cli db:migrate
 ```